Axelpuff/hundredschools/descriptions/lordshang/quote.md

-When laws are fixed and clear, the people cannot be unruly.
+*"When laws are fixed and clear, the people cannot be unruly."*